kklingenberg88/GRC-Write-Up/01-pci-dss-network-segmentation/templates/Scope-determination.md

   Note: If data requires internal network access to intercept, but escalates to High or Critical if plain-text credentials or session secrets are exposed publicly
   Remediation: Implement at rest and in-transit encryption.

-  With examples in mind, where would you put the findings?
-Personally, with these specific gaps, I would have these in "Resolve in under 30 days".
+  With these specific gaps, I would have these in "Resolve in under 30 days".
   Anything that can compromise your business, result in massive downtime or involve PR due to a data breach is a massive headache.
   Whatever can result in those directly, or can lead to that outcome - Address it, priority 1.